thusoy/salt-states/README.md

        return {}
    ```

-4) Never write sensitive data to logs.
-In other words, every file that contains
+4) **Never write sensitive data to the salt output**.
+In other words, every file
-   secrets should be run include `show_changes: False`.
-If possible through
+   that contains secrets should include `- show_changes: False`.
+If possible
-   includes or similar, put the secrets in it's own file so that one still gets
+   through includes or similar, put the secrets in it's own file so that one
-   a useful diff for the rest of the file.
+   still gets a useful diff for the rest of the file.

-5) Don't put values into the statement name.
+5) **Don't put values into the statement name**.
 The names are identifiers and
    should look as such.
 Ie, do this:
    ```yaml
    mystate-file: